 In the coming year, we will be experimenting with new programs focused on empowering emerging leaders.
 We’re not sure what these programs will look like—they might be similar to the programs of yesteryear, they might be very different!—we just know that it’s time to realign our programming to our new mission.

 Will we keep funding science?
-Most likely!
-Public research is still a terribly neglected aspect of cellular agriculture.
+Always!
+Public research is still a terribly neglected aspect of cellular agriculture, especially independently funded science that isn’t beholden to private interests.
 But we need to be more strict about values alignment and open access in the research we do fund so we can make room for values-aligned projects that may not take place in a wet lab.

 We’ll keep you posted on what develops!
 In the meantime, if you have ideas for what kind of leaders are missing from cellular agriculture and how we can use our funding to pull them in, don’t hesitate to drop me a note at firstname.lastname@example.org.